-One of the things that piqued my interest is the fact that Jesus does not refer to Himself as a sheep herder but as a shepherd.
+On that note – I find it interesting that Jesus refers to Himself as a shepherd, not a sheepherder.
 There is a significant difference between the two: Sheep herders drive their herds much like cowboys drive their cattle by pushing them from behind, while shepherds guide their flocks by leading them from the front.
-Also herds and flocks carry very different notions.
+Also flocks differ from herds.
 While herding associates with feeding and running together, a flock is meant to congregate in places or alternatively head towards a location.
 To put it bluntly: Jesus is no cowboy and God’s children are not mindless sheep driven by one.

 “The Lord is my shepherd, I lack nothing.
 He makes me lie down in green pastures, he leads me beside quiet waters, he refreshes my soul.
 He guides me along the right paths for his name’s sake.
 Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”

 Psalm 23 could not showcase the relationship between sheep and shepherd more beautifully.
-I believe this is what Jesus is referring to when He says about His sheep (John 10:15):
+I believe this is what Jesus is referring to when He says about His sheep.
+[John 10:14-15]:

 Our relationship with the Lord is designed to grow past mere acquaintance.
-We are invited to get familiarized with Him – just as the Father knows Him and He knows the Father.
-It is special indeed to know Jesus and to be known by Him.
+We are invited to know Him intimately – just as the Father knows Him and He knows the Father – a level of intimacy that is special indeed.